bashdot/bashdot/README.md

 add additional profiles as necessary.
 If you use different files in different environments you can create a profile for each environment with the appropriate dotfiles.

-Since the files are symlinked from home, If you keep the files in a shared drive, changes to files on one instance will automatically be reflected on all instances with that profile installed.
+Since the files are symlinked from home, if you keep the files in a shared drive, changes to files on one instance will automatically be reflected on all instances with that profile installed.